LeanKhan/blog/source/_posts/How-to-upgrade-Mongodb-4-0-to-4-2-without-senrenren.md

   - dev
 ---

-### How to upgrade MongoDB 4.0 to 4.2 without senrenren

 I needed to update my MongdoDB from 4.0 to 4.2 I was not sure how to go about it and thought I lost my data at a point and was soo sad.
 So I am writing this so you don't have to be sad, friend ( ͡ᵔ ͜ʖ ͡ᵔ ).

 1. Download the new Mongo version from their website.
 I use windows so I got the msi installer.
 Don't install it yet if you want.